 If the buyer needs to end the agreement, there are two options:

 - Terminate the agreement and voluntarily return the goods.

 - Have the creditor terminate the agreement, then repossess the goods.

 How the agreement is terminated will affect the final amount owed when the agreement ends.
 If the buyer terminates the agreement and returns the goods voluntarily, the amount that must be paid should be up to half of the amount payable listed on the agreement minus any amount paid.
 If any dues are outstanding, those will have to be paid.

 If the buyer voluntarily terminates the agreement, it must be presented to the creditor in writing.
 If it is not sent in writing, the creditor will not see it as voluntary, and the 50 percent liability limit will not be given.
 Copies of the termination letter should be saved for future reference if the termination comes into question.

 If you need help with hire purchase termination rights, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.